Art Quilt Retrospective

 The Art Quilt and Modern Quilt movements, two important developments in the continuum of quilt and art history, are deeply interwoven.
 Modern quilt makers have brought a fresh new aesthetic to contemporary quilt making.
 With references to art and quilt history, it is not surprising that many characteristics of modern quilts are also found in art quilts from the 1970s to the present.

 Premiering at Quilt Festival Houston in 2019, Layered & Stitched: 50 Years of Innovative Art is a showcase of 50 art quilts by renowned master artists.
-Seminal works show the evolution of the art quilt from the earliest pioneers creating during the 1960s through to today’s artists experimenting with new forms, new materials, and new digital technologies.
+Seminal works show the evolution of the art quilt from the earliest pioneers creating through to today’s artists experimenting with new forms, new materials, and new digital technologies.

 Trace the development of this exciting art form as it started from isolated makers, primarily in Ohio and California, into an international movement involving thousands of artists spanning the globe.